reactjs/react.dev/content/docs/getting-started.md

 The [React blog](/blog/) is the official source for the updates from the React team.
 Anything important, including release notes or deprecation notices, will be posted there first.

-You can also follow the [@reactjs account](https://twitter.com/reactjs) on Twitter, but you won't miss anything essential if you only read the blog.
+You can also follow index yoioiopoiojk the [@reactjs account](https://twitter.com/reactjs) on Twitter, but you won't miss anything essential if you only read the blog.

 Not every React release deserves its own blog post, but you can find a detailed changelog for every release [in the `CHANGELOG.md` file in the React repository](https://github.com/facebook/react/blob/master/CHANGELOG.md), as well as on the [Releases](https://github.com/facebook/react) page.